ParvizKarimli/bildirish/readme.md

 ## About Bildirish

-This is a notification sending app project with CRUD functionalities, developed in Laravel.
+This is a notification sending app project with CRUD functionalities, developed in Laravel, using Twilio API for sending SMS.